 - 17. When the ball has been clearly won by a team at the ruck, and is available to be played, the referee calls "use it", after which the ball must be played away from the ruck within five seconds.
 Sanction: Scrum. - 18.
-The ruck ends and play continues when the ball leaves the ruck or when the ball in the ruck is on or over the goal line. - 19.
+A player who is, or was part of the ruck may not play an opponent who is near it (within 1m), and who is attempting to play the ball away Sanction: Penalty - 19.
+The ruck ends and play continues when the ball leaves the ruck or when the ball in the ruck is on or over the try line. - 20.
 The ruck ends when the ball becomes unplayable.
 If the referee decides that the ball will probably not emerge within a reasonable time, a scrum is awarded.